Profile of the Faculty

 The Department of Applied Physics is one of nine faculties at TU/e.
 The department teaches the bachelor's degree of Applied Physics and the master¹s degrees of Applied Physics and Science and Technology of Nuclear Fusion.

 Furthermore, fundamental research is carried out at the faculty of Applied Physics.
-The department has three research clusters: Functional Materials, Transport Physics, and Plasma Physics and Radiation Technology.
+The department has three research clusters: BIONANO (Bio/Nanoscience and Technology), FLOW (Transport Physics) and PLASMA (Plasma Physics and Radiation Technology).
 The 12 groups in the department are embedded in one of those three research clusters.

-The plasma physics and radiation technology research cluster has a unique position in the Netherlands, both in terms of size and in terms of research area.
+The PLASMA research cluster has a unique position in the Netherlands, both in terms of size and in terms of research area.
 Only the FOM Institute for Plasma Physics Rijnhuizen has activities in a similar area.
 Research is focused on plasma materials processing, light sources, life sciences, extreme plasma physics and nuclear fusion.